coinspect/publications/README.md

-# publications
+# Coinspect Publications
-Coinspect Publications: audit reports and research.
+Audit reports and research from Coinspect Security.